poseidon/typhoon/docs/topics/performance.md

 Notes:

 * Calico and Flannel have comparable performance.
-Platform and configuration differenes dominate.
+Platform and configuration differences dominate.
 * Neither CNI provider seems to be able to leverage bonded NICs (bare-metal)
 * AWS and Digital Ocean network bandwidth fluctuates more than on other platforms.
 * Only [certain AWS EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) allow jumbo frames.
 This is why the default MTU on AWS must be 1480.